Mount Isa City

 - Mount Isa

 Mount Isa City, QLD had 170 residents at the 2021 Census, with the broader statistical area showing a 3.9% decline over the last five years.
 The predominant age group is 25-34 years, and the median age sits at 31.
-Households are most often couples with children, and those with a mortgage repay a median of $1,421 a month.
-Around 12.9% of homes are owner-occupied, with the largest single tenure being rented at 87.1%.
+Households are most often couples without children, and those with a mortgage repay a median of $1,421 a month.
+Around 10.3% of homes are owner-occupied, with the largest single tenure being rented at 69.2%.
 Most dwellings are separate houses, making up 50.0% of the suburb's housing stock.
 Source: ABS Census 2021 and Estimated Resident Population, with amenity counts from state Open Data and OpenStreetMap.

 Population